rvarago/absent/README.md

 ### Enters _absent_

 _absent_ provides simple abstractions based on functional programming to help us composing operations.
 It's inspired by Haskell and so uses a similar vocabulary.
-It does **NOT** attempt to solve all problems, far away from it.
+It does **NOT** attempt to solve all problems when it comes to the complex problem of error-handling, far away from it.

-However, it abstracts away some details by encapsulating common patterns into functions, giving labels to repetitive pieces of logic.
-Therefore, it reduces the syntactic noise of some forms of composition of nullable types.
+However, it abstracts away some details of an "error-as-value" API by encapsulating common patterns into functions, giving labels to repetitive pieces of logic.
+Therefore, it reduces the syntactic noise of some forms of composition of nullable types and increases safety.

-It's important to say: _absent_ does **NOT** provide any implementation of nullable types, but it attempts to wrap the ones that you're using.
+Furthermore, _absent_ does **NOT** provide any implementation of nullable types, instead, it aims to be generic regarding the concrete nullable type.

 Hence, an interesting caveat of _absent_ is that:

-> Up to some extent, _absent_ is agnostic regarding the concrete implementation of a nullable type that you're using, as long as it adheres to the **concept** of a nullable type expected by the library.
+> Up to some extent, _absent_ is agnostic regarding the concrete implementation of a nullable type that one may use, as long as it adheres to the **concept** of a nullable type expected by the library.

-Mainly:

-* It has to have a type parameter.
-* It has to be default constructible in order to express an empty state.

-And to work out of the box, it has to have the following properties:

-* It has to provide a predicate `operator bool` to check the presence of the contained value.
-* It has to provide a function `operator*` to extract the contained value.

-However, these last two requirements can be adapted by providing template specializations.
-And some adapters are also available, such as for:

-* ```rvarago::absent::adapters::either<A, E> which is a left-biased alias std::variant<A, E>```.

-More details can be found in the folder ```absent/nullable/```.

-One example of a nullable type that models this concept would obviously then be: `std::optional<T>`, which, by the way, is going to have a nice [monadic interface](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2019/p0798r3.html) soon.
+The main example of a nullable type that models this concept is: `std::optional<T>`, which might get a [monadic interface](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2019/p0798r3.html) soon.

-Meanwhile, _absent_ may be used to fill that gap.
-And even after it could still be interesting, since it's agnostic regarding the concrete nullable types, also working for optional-like types other than `std::optional<T>`.
-For instance, you might want to return more information to explain why a function has failed to produce a value, maybe by returning not an `std::optional<A>`, but an _std::variant<A, E>_, where _E_ is the type of the returned error, _absent_ might help here as well.
+Meanwhile, _absent_ may be used to fill that "monadic-gap".

+And even after, it could still be interesting, since it's generic regarding the concrete nullable type implementation, also working for optional-like types other than `std::optional<T>`.
+For instance, you might want to return more information to explain why a function has failed to produce a value, maybe by returning not an `std::optional<A>`, but an `types::either<A, E>`.

+`types::either<A, E>` is an alias for `std::variant<A, E>`, where, by convention, `E` represents an error.
+_absent_ provides combinators for `types::either<A, E>` as well.

 ### Getting started

-_absent_ is packaged as a header-only library and, once installed, to get started with it you simply have to include the main header `absent/absent.h`, which includes all the combinators.
-Or you can include each combinator as you need them, for example, `absent/combinators/fmap.h`.

-You can find all the combinators inside the namespace _rvarago::absent_.
+_absent_ is packaged as a header-only library and, once installed, to get started with it you simply have to include the necessary headers, for instance, `absent/absent.h` includes the main combinators that are inside the namespace `rvarago::absent`.

-Since the qualified names may be too verbose, an alias might be helpful.
+Since the qualified names may be too verbose, adding an alias to your project might be helpful.

 ### Rewriting the person/address/zip_code example using absent